Brian Welch: Conversion to Christianity and departure from Korn

 In July 2005, Welch appeared on CNN's feature-format program "People in the News", where he admitted to having been addicted to alcohol, methamphetamine, Xanax, and sleeping pills before being introduced to the Christian faith.
-Following his conversion to Christianity, Welch went to some of the more poverty-stricken areas of India to build orphanages, or "Head Homes".
 In a podcast with Headbanger's Blog, on May 30, 2008, Korn vocalist Jonathan Davis expressed interest in playing with Welch on the band's upcoming album, but stated that it is not likely.
-In late 2008, Welch, among other celebrities such as Josh Hamilton and Greg Ellis, appeared in testimonial videos called I Am Second in which he shares his story of recovering from drug use with the help of his faith in Jesus Christ.
 In September 2009, Korn guitarist Munky, in an interview with Altitude TV, alleged that the band had denied a request by Welch to rejoin the outfit.
 In the interview, Munky claimed:

 Brian actually contacted us recently and wanted to come back to the band.
 And it was not the right time... for us.
 We're doing well, and it's kind of like...
 It's kind of like if you divorced your wife and she went on and she stayed successful and her career flourished, and you go back and [say], 'My gosh, she's still hot.
 Baby, can we get back together?'
 'Wait a minute...
 All the stuff's been divided, and it's like...'
 I don't see it happening right now.
 Shortly after, Welch responded to the statement via his Myspace and official website, denying the claims:

 I recently learned of an interview that Munky gave where he said that I came to Korn and asked to be taken back in the band.
 That's definitely not a complete and accurate picture.
 The full truth is that for about a year...
 Korn's managers have been requesting my manager to work on getting me back into Korn.
 The calls were initiated by Korn's managers, not my manager.
 I shut the door on their requests many, many times over the last several months.

 As far as Munky's comment that 'everything has been divided already' that is also not accurate.
 In fact, from January 2005 when I left, and for the next 4 years, Korn failed to pay to me royalties that were due me on records that I did with them.
 However, I don't believe this was done intentionally.
 We are trying to be patient and work with their management to get the financial issues resolved so that 'everything can be divided as we agreed long ago in our contracts.'